By CHRISTOPHER TITMUSS - July 24, 2017

-Speaking to the monks in this morning, I would like express immense appreciation to the opening speech yesterday and the wonderful talk on sustainability and economics which followed on from it.
+Speaking to the monks in this morning, I would like to express immense appreciation of the opening speech yesterday and the wonderful talk on sustainability and economics which followed on from it.
 When I was listening, I thought there are many great, wise and cool monks here in the Theravada traditions in Thailand.
-It was great joy to listen to the talks.
+It was great joy to listen.

 In one of my books [Freedom of the Spirit], I interviewed Venerable Ajahn Buddhadasa.
 I asked him one or two questions about monks.
 I also asked him about education.
-Regarding the monks, there is one important feature of monk’s life in the ordained Sangha.
+There is one important feature of monk’s life in the ordained Sangha.

-My concern, a big concern, not small one, is that there is too big a gap between the ordained, male Sangha and the householders.
+My big concern is that there is too big a gap between the ordained, male Sangha and the householders.
 We have to be mindful of the gap.
 For those who have been unlucky to go to London, you may have travelled on the underground train.
-When you get off from the tube in every station, the voice announcer says: ‘Mind the Gap.’.
+When you get off from the tube in every station, the voice announcer says: “Please mind the gap.”

-I am asking to the Buddhist monks: “Please mind the gap.”
-The monks must give the Buddha-Sassana directly to the householders.
-The wonderful Buddhists of Thailand do not receive the best of the Buddha Dhamma.
-When this happen, people will be stay in the kindergarten of the Dharma.
+I am asking the Buddhist monks: “Please mind the gap.”
+The monks must give the Buddha Sasana directly to the householders.
+The wonderful Buddhists of Thailand do not receive the best of the Buddha-Dhamma.
+When this happens, people will stay in the kindergarten of the Dharma.
 The householders will be confined to making merits.
 They will be confined to the five precepts.
 They will be confined to the offering dana (donations).
 They will be confined to a belief in a better rebirth.